Adorimon : Arena of Ancients

 - 50 % negative mentions

-“There are a lot of damage-over-time statuses like burning, poison, bleeding, and electrocuted, each with a unique damage calculation mechanic.
+“There are a lot of damage over time statuses like burning, poison, bleeding, and electrocuted.
+Each of them has a unique damage calculation mechanic, and all of them can happen at the same time.
 It's really fun to see your opponent taken down by multiple DOT effects.”

-“Adorimon is a cheap Pokémon clone which seems to copy annoying mechanics like natures and tacks on additional ones like needing items to make any Adorimon evolve, which is likely intended to coax players into spending money.”
+“Adorimon is a cheap Pokémon clone that seems to copy annoying mechanics like natures and adds additional ones, such as needing items to make any Adorimon evolve, which is likely intended to coax players into spending money.”

 - 0 % positive mentions

-The game is criticized for its monetization strategy, which heavily relies on mobile app store-style microtransactions, leading users to feel that it is not truly free.
+The game is criticized for its monetization strategy, which heavily relies on mobile app store-style microtransactions, leading players to feel that it is not truly free.

 “This isn't really free as the game is infested with mobile app store-like microtransactions.”